itechnology/JsonRaw/implementation/old/README.md

 ####Note:
-In this implementation size savings only start to kick in when you are dealing with collection containing more than 2 items
+In this implementation size savings only start to kick in when you are dealing with collections containing more than 2 items